santoshtechwiz/codeguru.github.io/blazor-markdown-editor.md

-Now a days Markdown is very popular technology for creating web editor.
-StackOverflow uses MarkDown editor in there QnA website.
-There are a lot of online markdown editor aviable like stackedit is very popular.
+Nowadays, Markdown is an intelligent technology for creating web editors.
+StackOverflow uses MarkDown editor on their QnA website.
+There is a lot of online markdown editor available, like stackedit is very popular.
-In this blog post,I will show you how to create a markdown editor in Blazor Application.
+This blog post will show you how to create a markdown editor in the Blazor Application.

-Let’s start with some basic HTML structure….
+Let's start with some basic HTML structure.I have created a bootstrap row and two column first column is input area

 ```csharp
 <div class="row">